What to See and Do in Okinawa: Unraveling the Beauty and Rich Culture of Japan’s Tropical Paradise

 When we went to Okinawa in winter, we stayed at Nishitetsu Resort Inn Naha.
 As expected, the price is a lot cheaper in winter.
 There is no need to pre-book your room.
 In fact, we just walked into the hotel and asked about the price.
 And the hotel staff gave us further discount for staying more than 3 days.
 We totally enjoyed the stay there.
 Be sure to check it out for your vacation!

+If you’re visiting more of the country, check out these fantastic travel tips to visiting Japan for more inspiration.
 So have you made up your mind to visit Okinawa in winter?
 Share with us your thoughts by commenting below!

 Chloe is the founder of travel investment blog “Invest Travel Play“.
 She believes in power of Value Investing Strategy.
 She’s been using this strategy to explore around the world, without having to worry about what many travelers are facing – money and time.
 She set up this website to inspire and guide people to achieve this goal.
 As you are learning the Value Investing Strategy, do check out her Free Travel Guides for inspirations.
 The world is too big for us to stop at just a few countries.